0xP4r54/SMS_bomber/README.md

 - Never publish or use private API keys, cookies, tokens, or credentials.
 - Respect the terms of service and applicable laws.

-## Security Notice

-Before publishing this project, review the source code and remove any credentials, authentication tokens, cookies, API keys, or other secrets.
-If any real credentials have already been exposed, revoke or rotate them before publishing the repository.

 ## License

 See `LICENSE` for the copyright and usage terms of this repository.